zktx-io/walrus/docs/book/legal/testnet_tos.md

 <!-- markdownlint-disable proper-names -->
 # TESTNET TERMS OF SERVICE - WALRUS

-Last updated: October 17, 2024
+Last updated: March 26, 2025

-By using Mysten Labs Testnet software, technologies, tools, and other services (collectively **“Testnet”**), you agree to the general Terms of Service and these additional Testnet Terms of Service (together, the **“Terms”**).
+By using Walrus Testnet software, technologies, tools, and other services (collectively **“Testnet”**) offered by Walrus Foundation ("Walrus Foundation", "we", "our"), you agree to the general Walrus Terms of Service and these additional Testnet Terms of Service (together, the **“Terms”**).
 If you do not agree, do not participate in Testnet.
 If you are using Testnet on behalf of an organization, you represent and warrant that you are an authorized representative of that organization and have the authority to bind that business or entity to the Terms.

 ## Privacy Policy